mohamad99988765434567/mini---shell/README.md

 # Mini Shell in C

 This project is a simple shell program written in C that simulates basic features of a Unix shell.
-It was developed as part of the Operating Systems course at the Hebrew University.
+It was developed as part of the Operating Systems course at the Tel-Aviv University.

 The shell supports executing programs, background processes, single piping, and input/output redirection, using low-level system calls like `fork`, `execvp`, `pipe`, `dup2`, and `sigaction`.
 It handles signals properly and prevents zombie processes.